whensungoesdown/whensungoesdown.github.io/_posts/2025-05-18-coreboot_upsquaredpro.md

 The firmwire comes with upsquared pro board is a UEFI one, but it does not support legacy mode boot.

-So, I can not install Windows and make it use MBR partition.
+So, I can not install Windows along with MBR partition.

-Although I can install ubuntu 20.04 with MBR partition.
-But with some extra work, as following.
+Although I can install ubuntu 20.04 with MBR partition, but with some extra work, as following.

 1. Boot Ubuntu USB installer through UEFI firmware.